T-3 case: Legal developments

-After the incident was reported, an investigation team flew to an American base in Thule, Greenland and then to T-3.
+After the incident was reported, an investigation team flew to the American Thule Air Base in Greenland and then to T-3.
 The team was composed of intelligence officers from the US Navy and Coast Guard, and an Assistant US Attorney.
 They returned with Escamilla, via Thule, to Dulles Airport in Virginia, where he was arrested to stand trial for first degree murder.

 Before Escamilla could be tried, a key question was which court had jurisdiction.
 At the time of the death, T-3 was in pack ice about 240 kilometers north of Ellesmere Island, at 84°45.8′N 106°24.4′W. This placed it within an area considered Canadian territory by the Canadian government, though potentially disputed by other nations.
 The iceberg itself was thought to have been calved from an ice shelf on Ellesmere Island in Canada, though it had at one point been grounded on the Alaskan coast.
 No legal precedent covered whether icebergs like this should be treated as islands, as ships, or as an extension of land, and there was recent precedent (1970, Regina v.
 Tootalik) for a Canadian court upholding jurisdiction over sea ice some distance from solid land.

 In the event, the Canadian government had no desire to become involved in the trial, and explicitly waived any jurisdiction they might have had.
 The Department for External Affairs stated that they wished to avoid any appearance of interfering with a criminal trial in order to resolve a complex point of international law, but that this was without any prejudice to their territorial claims.

 This left Escamilla to be tried by an American court.
 After some discussion, Judge Oren Lewis of the United States District Court for the Eastern District of Virginia allowed the case to proceed to trial, following the prosecution's argument that the case was covered by the "special maritime jurisdiction" of the United States Criminal Code, which extended American jurisdiction to "any vessel belonging ... to the United States".
 Judge Lewis indicated that in the absence of clear precedent, this was not a definite decision, and he expected the matter to be resolved on appeal.